acts-project/acts/docs/core/propagation.md

                   >;
 ```

 The actors and aborters are instantiated with the options and can be accessed with the `get`-method that expects the corresponding actor type as template parameter.
-Besides this, the {class}`Acts::PropagatorOptions` also contain a lot general options like the `maxStepSize`:
+Besides this, the {class}`Acts::PropagatorOptions` also contains a lot of general options like the `maxStepSize`:

 ```c++
 auto options = MyOptions();